S3cmd Command Line Tool

 On Ubuntu/Debian

-Please insert the following lines into the config file located at /home/user/.s3cfg.
+Add the following lines to the configuration file located at /home/user/.s3cfg.

 and host_bucket

-is S3 endpoint URL, which you received via email together with access_key
+refer to the S3 endpoint URL, which you received via email along with your access_key

 and secret_key

-S3cmd commands support elementary operations with buckets - creation, listing, and deletion.
+S3cmd commands support basic bucket operations - creation, listing, and deletion.

 Bucket operations